 Maximum timer value is 30 days or 720 hours.

-Timer starts when the email preceding a trigger is sent.
-When the timer is over, it checks if the trigger condition was met while the timer was running.
+The timer starts when the sequence step preceding a trigger is performed.
+When the timer is over, the trigger condition is checked.

-an email preceding a trigger is sent → trigger timer starts → recipients interact (or don’t) with your email → timer reaches the end → checks if the condition was met → sends the recipients to Yes or No path.
+A step in the sequence preceding a trigger is performed → the trigger timer starts → recipients show engagement → the timer concludes → the trigger checks if the condition was met → it then directs the recipients to either the Yes or No path.

 Sorry about that 😢